traefik/traefik/docs/basics.md

     rule = "PathPrefixStrip:/cheese"
 ```

-In this second  example, all matches to the path `/cheese` will have the `X-Script-Name` header added to the proxied request, the `X-Custom-Request-Header` removed to the request and the `X-Custom-Response-Header` removed to the response.
+In this second  example, all matches to the path `/cheese` will have the `X-Script-Name` header added to the proxied request, the `X-Custom-Request-Header` header removed from the request, and the `X-Custom-Response-Header` header removed from the response.

 ```toml
 [frontends]